uwla/vue-data-table/README.md

-# DATA TABLE
+# VUE DATA TABLE

-Data Table is a VueJS plug-in that adds advanced features to an HTML table.
+VueDataTable is a VueJS plug-in that adds advanced features to an HTML table.
+It was inspired by [DataTable jQuery Plugin](https://datatables.net/), but it uses `Vue`, not `jQuery`.

 ## Table of contents